-A blog devoted to promoting veganism, equality, and the abolition of nonhuman slavery through information and topical reflections on nonhuman-related issues.
-The Vegan Vine aims to educate, inspire, and move people to embrace an ethical vegan way of life and to establish rights for ALL nonhumans and to embrace a vegan way of life.
+A blog devoted to promoting veganism, equality, and the abolition of nonhuman slavery through information and topical reflections on related issues.
+The Vegan Vine aims to educate, inspire, and move people to embrace an ethical vegan way of life and to establish rights for ALL nonhumans in recognition of their moral value as persons, not property.

 If you think cows are the only victims of the beef industry

 and that chowing down on a hamburger or steak only affects them, think again.

 government agencies, primarily in the West, have been on a full out blitz to